global-121/121-platform/services/README.md

     docker-compose -f  docker-compose.yml -f  docker-compose.development.yml up -d --build

-To follow the logs of the respective services run:

-    docker-compose logs --follow  121-service  PA-accounts-service

 Or other relevant commands (see README's in their subfolders).

 ### Re-use `node_modules` in your local IDE